haouarihk/goImgTemplator/readme.md

 					Scale:            2,

 					// this is the template for the user properties, such as his pfp, username, etc
+                    // they are all optional, pick what you need to add
 					UserTemplate: []Templator.UserTemplate{
 						{
 							Pfp: Templator.ImageObject{